PseudoDevs/IamGhost/bmd8.md

-Last updated: 2024-04-07 06:01:26
+Last updated: 2024-04-07 06:01:58
-Random Quote: I wish you could live to see the world we make. - Arthur Harrow
+Random Quote: There is a time to fight and there is a time to be clever. - Pablo Escobar